 There was a chance I could get free tickets to this evenings rugby, so I headed back home.
 Sadly, although the tickets were mine I couldn’t find a way to collect them in time for the start.
 I had an evening in front of the TV and an early night.

 Today I was definitely going to Freemantle, or Freo as its known to the locals.
-I had thought about going many times since being here but never quite got my act together.
+I had thought about going many times since arriving here but never quite got my act together.
 Today WAS the day.
 It was going to happen!

 I got the train into Perth, changed lines, and then headed out towards Freo.
 It’s a bit of a trek, taking about an hour and a half, but worth the effort.
 About 20 minutes before my destination I started to notice that a lot of people were wearing wrist bands, including the guy sitting next to me.
 So …… I asked him what was going on and why did everyone have bracelets on?
 It was a Blues and Roots festival – a two day event for a more mature audience.
-It was its 10th year and it was quite a line up.
+It was its 10th year and consequently, it was quite a line up.
 I decided to bite the bullet and go take a look.
 Could be fun!

-I had a quick look around the Eshed markets and then went in search of the venue.
-As is usual for me I took the scenic route but it gave me the opportunity to look around.
+I had a quick look around the crafy stalls in the Eshed markets and then went in search of the venue.
+As is usual for me I took the scenic route but it gave me the opportunity to have a good look around.
 I have been before so I recognised some of the roads – it hadn’t changed much!
 The crowds started to thicken and I knew I was going in the right direction.
 Then I started to hear the music – how exciting!!!
-The ticket was an arm and a leg and cash only – I just had enough on me to get in which was handy as the nearest cash point was miles away – I got chatting to a lovely lady who told me sometimes life is too short to worry about $4, the time saved by not going in search of a free ATM can be spent having fun.
+The ticket was an arm and a leg and cash only – I just had enough on me to get in which was handy as the nearest cash point was miles away – I got chatting to a lovely lady who told me sometimes life is too short to worry about $4 ATM fee, the time saved by not going in search of a free ATM can be spent having fun.
 Amen to that!
 I paid up and went in.
-Fortunately, there were ATMs inside (although they charged the same $4 -the little wotsits) which meant I could get something to eat and drink – nachos and a “dirty granny” cider.
+Fortunately, there were ATMs inside (although they also charged the same $4 -the naughty little wotsits) which meant I could get something to eat and drink – nachos and a “dirty granny” cider.
 It was a more mature crowd and everyone seemed really chilled.
 As well as a fabulous music line up I was introduced to these wicked festival seats.
-They are red, made of cardboard which either flat packs for carrying, or unfold into a kind of triangle shape which you can sit on and lend against.
-They are so cool – why haven’t I seen these before.
+They are red, made of cardboard which either flat packs for carrying, or unfolds into a kind of triangle shape which you can sit on and lean against.
+They are so cool and pretty comfy – why haven’t I seen these before?
 You can see them in one of the photos.

 The crowd was much better behaved and I was able to get to right to the front for Michael Kiwanuka, Bonnie Raitt, and Sanata (well almost to the front).
-They were all awesome and the vibe was really good, which helps when you are there by yourself.
+All the acts were all awesome and the vibe was really good, which helps when you are there by yourself.
 I was so glad I’d decided to come along and make a day of it.

 As the light faded the temperatures dropped and I began to get cold.
 I hadn’t come prepared for an all dayer.
 I managed to stay until 9:30 thanks to some very bopable music, so I got to see nearly all of Paul Simon, but by then I was just too cold.
 I walked to the station, following the crowds, and got on the waiting train.
 Everyone was in a buoyant mood and I got chatting to the couple next to me.
 The journey whizzed by and there was just enough time to change trains and get to the Joondalup line.
-It’s then that unique wave of tiredness that descends on you whilst travelling home on the train after a long day out.
+It’s then that unique wave of tiredness descends on you whilst travelling home on the train after a long day out.
 You just really want to get to your final destination.
-It was just the 15 minute walk home, a quick fridge raid and then bed.
-Just made it before midnight.
+It was just the 15 minute walk home, a quick fridge raid and then off to bed.
+I just made it before the clock struck midnight.